Privacy & Cookies

 - for the purposes of transcription, research analysis and reporting

-- to demonstrate and bring to life research findings for internal meetings and business uses
+- to demonstrate and bring to life research findings for internal business uses

 - to update people connected to the research